 The perfect dish to bring to picnics, potlucks, grill-outs — all your summer gatherings.
-This vegetable-loaded tortellini salad with homemade buttermilk dill dressing is an easy weeknight meal, too!
+This vegetable-loaded summer tortellini salad with homemade buttermilk dill dressing is an easy weeknight meal, too!

 Hey, picnic-food lovin’ peeps!
 We’re almost to that awesome long weekend that ushers in summer. 🙂

 Long summer weekends mean cookouts, and whether you’re honoring the holiday set aside for our fallen soldiers, or testing out the pool for the first time this year, or just taking a breather from the long work week (whew, right?), it’s a great reason to gather family and friends together and cook up some delicious picnic eats.